Ed. note: 555 closed in April of 2020.

-Again, because M's mom was in town, we got the chance to eat at some restaurants that we have had our eye on, but haven't made it to yet.
-His mom came bearing a travel magazine that featured Portland, Maine and it's attractions and eateries. five fifty-five was mentioned in the extensive eatery list that pretty much covered all the bases (Curious? check it out here).
+Again, because M.'s mom was in town, we got the chance to eat at some restaurants that we have had our eye on, but haven't made it to yet.
+His mom came bearing a travel magazine that featured Portland, Maine and its attractions and eateries.
+Five Fifty-Five was mentioned in the extensive eatery list that pretty much covered all the bases.
 And because I've never ventured into 555 (although walked by it many a time, since we live right down the street), we made a reservation.

 I feel I must disclose that in walking by 555 many times, we've also checked out the menu many times.
 And then kept walking to Local 188.
 It wasn't that I disliked what I saw, it was just that I found myself saying, "Meh."
 The two reservations I had were that the menu was small and the prices high.
 Plus, nothing really grabbed me, made me go 'ooh!'

 But maybe I was just thinking too hard about it- which is really easy to do with so many great restaurants in Portland- so I went in with an open mind.

-To start, we ordered a cheese plate with two selections: le delice de bourgogne from Burgundy, France and old Amsterdam aged Gouda from Amsterdam.
+To start, we ordered a cheese plate with two selections: Delice de Bourgogne from Burgundy, France and old Amsterdam aged Gouda from Amsterdam.